+To get WIC, you must live in NY State AND meet the income guidelines below.
+If you receive Medicaid, SNAP or TANF, you automatically qualify.
+WIC does not require US citizenship, social security number, or green card to receive benefits.
 To reach any of our sites serving Chautauqua, Erie and Niagara counties, call (716) 218-1484.
-Not all of our locations are open everyday, please call us for the site schedule.
+Not all of our locations are open every day, so please call us for the site schedule.

 What WIC Does For You